 Officials code of behaviour

 All sports have a code of behaviour for coaches, players, spectators/parent and officials.
 It is important that officials are aware of their sport's code of behaviour and abide by it at all times.

 Accepting a code of behaviour supports the sport's values of trust, honesty, responsibility, respect, safety, professionalism and equity.

 The Australian Sports Commission’s national code of behaviour for officials

-- Operate within the rules and spirit of your sport, promoting fait play over winning at any cost.
+- Operate within the rules and spirit of your sport, promoting fair play over winning at any cost.

 - Encourage and support opportunities for people to learn appropriate behaviours and skills.